 Difference Between Chapter 7 vs Chapter 11

-In addition, there will be no repayment schedule under this type of bankruptcy since the asset liquidation will help in recovering the debt value.
+In addition, there will be no repayment schedule under this type of bankruptcy since the asset liquidation will help recover the debt value.
 On the other hand, Chapter 11 bankruptcy, also called rehabilitation bankruptcy, allows the party filing bankruptcy to pay their debts back over time.
 In other words, it is a more organized approach that helps businesses to restructure their operations and emerge as a more healthy organization.

-Head to Head Comparison Between Chapter 7 vs Chapter 11 (Infographics)
+Head-to-Head Comparison Between Chapter 7 vs Chapter 11 (Infographics)

-Below are the top 7 differences between Chapter 7 vs Chapter 11:
+Below are the top 7 differences between Chapter 7 vs. Chapter 11:

 Key Differences Between Chapter 7 vs Chapter 11

-Chapter 7 vs chapter 11 are the bankruptcy sections that individuals or businesses can use to file the bankruptcy.
+Chapter 7 vs Chapter 11 are the bankruptcy sections that individuals or businesses can use to file the bankruptcy.

-- The cost of filing bankruptcy under chapter 7 is relatively lower than chapter 11.
+- The cost of filing bankruptcy under Chapter 7 is relatively lower than Chapter 11.

 Chapter 7 vs Chapter 11 Comparison Table